nikesh41009/cypress_daraz/README.md

 ## Precondition

-Before you can conitnue with the test, you should have registered valid acccounts by email in the Daraz database.
+Before you can continue with the test, you should have registered valid acccounts by email in the Daraz database.

 ## Test Info